 Part of the misconception of freelance copywriters (and writers in general) comes from films and television shows where writers are portrayed rapidly typing at typewriters or computers.
 This is especially true when showing newsrooms full of writers quickly tapping away.

 News reporting is simply reporting the facts of a story – or what news organisations want us to believe are the facts (but often are not).
-Newspaper reporters also have sub-editors who check their work and improve before it goes to print.
+Newspaper reporters also have sub-editors who check their work and improve it before it goes to print.
 Freelance copywriters, in most cases, draft and redraft their work usually without the help of editors.

 A freelance copywriter needs to understand the art of persuasion